DLTBCo: 1918

 It was in 1918 when Max Blouse began his business ventures and he founded the Batangas Transportation Company (BTCo).
-Starting with only one "calesa-like tires with wooden spokes" bus, Max Blouse performed a wondrous task of being the driver, conductor and repairman for the whole operation.
-Through his handwork and dedication, he eventually acquired 17 more units of the passenger vehicles painted in red that people fondly called "pula" - the basis of today's DLTBCo bus livery.
+Starting with only one "calesa-like tires with wooden spokes" bus, Max Blouse performed the multiple tasks of being the driver, conductor and repairman for the whole operation.
+He eventually acquired 17 more units of the passenger vehicles painted in red that people fondly called "pula" - the basis of today's DLTBCo bus livery and Philippine Rabbit, its counterpart at Northern and Central Luzon.

 1928

 As a result of the thriving operation in the transportation business, Max Blouse in 1928 incorporated BTCo with his newly established bus company dubbed as Laguna Tayabas Bus Company (LTB), concentrating in the area of Laguna and Tayabas.
 The two enterprises he had installed apportioned a conspicuous achievement until the disruption of the Second World War.

 The remnants of the war resulted to an intense damage and decline of the company's business activities.
 All operations were closed, records were destroyed and most of the company-owned buildings were ravaged by the war.
 In spite of the miscarriage during those times, Max Blouse never lost his forbearance and intensified his effort to raise back the company's destroyed properties.